gpwolfe/colabfit-db/README.md

 # ColabFit-DB
-Some of the scripts contained in the subdirectories here are used regularly to manage database updates; for example, `copy_to_dev`.<br>
+Some of the scripts contained in the subdirectories here are used regularly to manage database updates.<br>
 Other scripts are used to fix errors that may crop up during ingest, or else provide templates to edit the database in some way, such as adding or removing columns.<br>
 Finally, some scripts were used to fix one-off errors or manage one-time changes to the database.
 These are provided as a record of changes and as templates in case of similar future changes.